-Tom joined EIP in May 2014 after working for almost six years as Senior Writer for the Chesapeake Bay Foundation.
-From 1997 until 2008, he was a reporter at The Baltimore Sun, where he was twice named one of the best environmental reporters in America by the Society of Environmental Journalists.
+Tom is also Co-Director of the EIP Center for Environmental Investigations.
+He joined EIP in 2014 after working as a journalist for The Baltimore Sun, where he was twice named one of the best environmental reporters in America by the Society of Environmental Journalists.
 He is author of the book, The Chesapeake in Focus: Transforming the Natural World, published by Johns Hopkins University Press.
-He hosts the weekly public radio program and podcast, The Environment in Focus with Tom Pelton which airs every Wednesday at 7:45 a.m. and 5:45 p.m. on WYPR 88.1 FM in Baltimore and five other stations.
-He has also written for The Boston Globe, Harvard Magazine, The Chicago Tribune, The Washington Post, the Bay Journal, and several other publications.
+He is a graduate of Georgetown University (B.A.) and the University of Chicago (M.A.).

 Christine joined EIP in March of 2016.
 With 20 years of experience in nonprofit organizations, she previously worked as Director of Development at Children and Adults with Attention-Deficit Hyperactivity Disorder (CHADD).
 She founded the Center for Safer Wireless and served as Vice President of Finance and Development at the National Center for Family Philanthropy.
 Christine was also Executive Director of the Autism Society of America, Northern Virginia Chapter.
 For nine years Christine worked at the National Safety Council’s Environmental Health Center as a Senior Program Leader and Grants Administrator.
 She holds a BA in Economics and International Studies from American University.

-Abel works on litigation and research related to coal ash, agricultural sources of water pollution, and risk assessment.
+Abel works on litigation and research related to coal, industrial agricultural, the Chesapeake Bay TMDL, and risk assessment.
+He is also the Director of the Center for Applied Environmental Science, which serves to connect communities and advocates with technical experts.
 He joined EIP in 2010 after graduating from Vermont Law School, where he served as an editor of the Vermont Journal of Environmental Law and as a clinician with the Environmental and Natural Resources Law Clinic.
 Prior to law school, Abel worked in the field of human health risk assessment as a research associate and as a toxicologist.
 He graduated from Clark University and received his M.A. in Environmental Science & Policy from Clark in 2000.

 Lisa Widawsky Hallowell